ranyitz/rules-manager/tests/E2E_TESTS.md

 # E2E Test Fixtures

-This directory contains fixtures for e2e tests.
-Each subdirectory represents an initial state for a test.
+This file documents the fixtures used for E2E tests.
+All E2E test fixtures are now located in the `tests/fixtures/e2e` directory.

 ## Using Fixtures in Tests